 “Age-related macular degeneration is a disease that can be insidious, often with symptoms coming on slowly over years,” says Michelle Andreoli, M.D., an ophthalmologist at Northwestern Medicine and spokesperson for the American Academy of Ophthalmology.
 “The slow onset of symptoms can lead to advanced disease before patients are aware of the change.”

-AMD, which affects 11 million people in the United States, is a progressive eye disease that affects the central vision and, as a result, the ability to see fine details.
+AMD, which afflicts nearly 20 million people in the United States, is a progressive eye disease that affects the central vision and, as a result, the ability to see fine details.
 If you have advanced AMD, it’s all but impossible to drive, read, watch TV or recognize faces.

 There are two types of AMD: dry and wet.
 The overwhelming majority of people with the disease have dry AMD.
 With the dry form, parts of the macula — located at the center of the retina, the light-sensitive tissue at the back of your eyes — become thin over time and tiny clumps of protein called drusen grow, gradually blurring your central vision.
 Any stage of dry AMD can turn into the wet form, but the reverse isn’t true; wet AMD is always late stage.